 When a case is finalized, the Executive Director shall move the committee records to the closed case file.
 Access to these files shall be available only to the Chair of the Ethics Committee; a person authorized in writing by the Chair or by the Board of Directors; and the Academy IT Administrator.
+If the Board issued a public sanction, the case record shall be maintained for fifteen (15) years from the date of closure; in all other cases, the records may be destroyed after five (5) years.

 Ethics Committee members will have access to the secure file repository to fulfill their responsibilities.
-Any Ethics Committee members or Board members receiving ethics case files or case file materials, in any format, shall maintain the files and materials securely during their tenure on the Committee or Board and shall promptly destroy all personally held files when their tenure on the Committee ends.
+Any Ethics Committee members or Board members receiving ethics case files or case file materials, in any format, shall maintain the files and materials securely while the case remains open and shall promptly destroy or delete all pertinent files and materials after a case is closed.